 "These are general guidelines for overall good health, so as a dietitian, I always favor those plans that promote balance," Dove tells LIVESTRONG.com.
 "The Mediterranean diet does not eliminate food groups, which is important.
 All food groups are vital for health and wellness."

-Although this style of eating could be higher in overall fat than a healthy diet promoted by the AHA, people who follow a Mediterranean diet actually eat less saturated fat than those who adhere to the average American diet.
-Additionally, both heart disease and death rates are lower in Mediterranean countries than in the U.S., although that could be attributed to other lifestyle factors, such as physical activity, the AHA states.
+Although this style of eating could be higher in overall fat than a nutritious diet promoted by the AHA, people who follow a Mediterranean diet actually eat less saturated fat than those who adhere to the average American diet.